When Few-Shot Learning Meets Video Object Detection: Introduction

 Most existing few-shot learning methods focus on either image classification \cite{imprinting,maml,activation,matchingnetwork,prototypical,LEO,TPN,DN4,reptile} or video classification \cite{video-classification,video2}.
 While some recent few-shot learning methods \cite{feature-reweight,repmet,attention-rpn,incremental,simple} have investigated object detection, all of them focus on object detection in static images instead of videos.
 Different from static images, videos contain abundant spatial and temporal information of objects.
 Therefore, it becomes more imperative to design a model for video object detection given a few videos of novel-class objects.
 This poses a new problem of {\it few-shot learning for video object detection}.

 Since videos contain more information than static images, using the spatial-temporal information in videos is critical to achieving good performance.
-Since it is computationally prohibitive to build episodes by representing a video by its frames, the meta-learning based few-shot learning methods designed for the image classification problem cannot be directly used to solve the few-shot video object detection problem.
+However, since it is {\bf computationally prohibitive} to build episodes by representing a video by its frames, the {\bf meta-learning methods cannot be directly used to solve our few-shot video object detection problem}.
 While some techniques target few-shot video classification \cite{video-classification,video2}, it is different from video object detection, as video classification only aims to classify the entire video as one of the classes.
 In contrast, video object detection needs to detect both the presence and spatial-temporal location of an object in all frames in a video.
 This increases difficulty exponentially in terms of both computing and realization.
-The recent finding \cite{simple} that transfer-learning based methods can achieve good results on image object detection opens a possible path for solving the problem of few-shot video object detection.
+The recent finding \cite{simple} that `frustratingly simple' transfer-learning based methods can achieve good results on image object detection opens a possible path for solving the problem of few-shot video object detection.
+We are interested that {\bf if it is also `frustratingly simple' when few-shot learning meets video object detection}?